Overview

 end

 Ruby provides mechanisms to detect and handle circular references during inspection.
-The pp
+The pp library includes built-in circular reference detection that prevents infinite loops during pretty printing.

 require 'pp'